Section 21(1)(e) of the Consumer Protection Act (“The Act”) provides that goods or services are unsolicited if:

 The above mentioned protections are not unlimited however, and have restrictions placed on them by Section 21(2).

 If a supplier informs the consumer that the goods were delivered in error within 10 (ten) business days after delivery of any goods, such goods would only become unsolicited if the supplier has failed to recover them within 20 (twenty) business days after informing the consumer.
-This follows that any goods that are clearly addressed to someone else but have been delivered to the wrong person would only become unsolicited 20 (twenty) business days after the consumer notifying the supplier that the goods were delivered erroneously, and the supplier having failed to recover them.
+This follows that any goods that are clearly addressed to someone else but have been delivered to the wrong person would only become unsolicited 20 (twenty) business days after the consumer notifies the supplier that the goods were delivered erroneously, and the supplier has failed to recover them.

 These protections and restrictions on such protections are not retrospective and only apply from 31 March 2011, being the date on which the Consumer Protection Act was implemented.